Geetika-Behl/Burger-Bot/README.md

 Welcome to the Burger Raja AI Bot repository!
 This project is a chatbot designed to assist with ordering burgers.
 The bot is built using Gradio and the Gemini API, and includes a Colab file with the code.

-Features

-User-friendly Interface:
+*Features*

-Easy-to-use interface powered by Gradio.
+.
+User-friendly Interface: Easy-to-use interface powered by Gradio.
-Order Management:

-Helps users order burgers efficiently.
+.
+Order Management: Helps users order burgers efficiently.
-Interactive Demo:

-Try the bot directly via the included Colab file.
+.
+Interactive Demo:  Try the bot directly via the included Colab file.
+.
+Demo Video: Watch the bot in action with our demo video.

+* Technologies Used*
+  .
+Python
+  .
+Gemini
+  .
+Gradio

 Prerequisites: